Topological insulators and geometry of vector bundles: Modern theory of electric polarization

 The term on the left is proportional to the Zak phase.
-The last term on the right has the meaning of the average dipole moment of a unit cell $P_{dip}$ (with lattice constant set to unity).
+The last term on the right has the meaning of the average dipole moment of a unit cell $P_{dip}$ (with the lattice constant set to unity).

-We need to find an interpretation for the first term on the right.
-Let us denote it $\Delta Q$.
-Recall that the charge density can be expressed as a sum of contributions from individual Wannier functions:
+What is the physical meaning of the term denoted by $\Delta Q$?
+Recall that the charge density can be expressed as a sum of contributions $\rho^n_{\alpha m}$ from the individual Wannier functions:

-In each contribution, we further sum over orbitals and obtain the coarse-grained version:
+In each contribution, let us further sum over the orbitals to obtain its coarse-grained version.
+We obtain the quantity

 which measures the amount of charge carried by the $n$-th Wannier function in the $m$-th unit cell.
-The quantity $\Delta Q$ can be expressed as
+With this notation, $\Delta Q$ can be expressed as

 To understand the meaning of this sum, we plot the part of the graph of $\rho^n_m$ near the origin of the $(m, n)$ torus, as shown in Fig.\ref{Fig:Wannier}.
 Each column of circles represents the charge distribution for some Wannier function.
-A little reflection shows that the quantity $\Delta Q$ measures the difference between total charges contained in the selected triangles,
+It follows from the figure that the quantity $\Delta Q$ measures the difference between total charges contained in the selected triangles,